leroyanders/google-translate-unlimited/readme.md

 # About
-<p>This python script allows you translate any text in any language directly by Google Translate, without using paid API services. <br>
+<p>This python script translates text of any length using the open-source <a href="https://github.com/facebookresearch/nllb">NLLB</a> neural model instead of Google services.<br>

 + <b>No limits.</b>
 + <b>Fully free.</b>